Monaa-cmd/Mental-Health/Readme.md

 [Descriptive analysis]
 1. The sample contains a group of participants whose age range from 18 to 60, with an average age of 39.
 2. The sample is well-distributed and representative, with similar percentage of male and female samples, and the median value in each factors are also close to median value, except Work/Study hours, which has a distinctive higher standard deviation (3.77) compared to median (6).
-Potentially there's correlation between Work/Study hours and depression.
 3. There are a lot of missing values from the column 'Academic Pressure' , 'CPGA' and 'Study Satisfaction' (all around 80%) due to the fact that the survey is mainly aimed at working professionals.
 Therefore, this variable will not be taken into consideration for later analysis.
+4. From the scatter plot, there are a few observation between several factors that potentially leads to depression.
+    * Work/Study Hours vs. Depression
+        Bottom-right scatter plots show that the orange points (Depression = Yes) are more common at higher work/study hours.
+This does suggest that longer work/study time might be associated with higher depression likelihood.

+    * Job Satisfaction vs. Depression
+        Orange points cluster toward lower job satisfaction values, indicating that lower satisfaction may be related to depression risk.
+    * Work Pressure vs. Depression

+        Orange points are more common in higher work pressure levels, though not as strong as the job satisfaction pattern.
+This fits with the idea that high work pressure could be a contributing factor.

+    * Sleep Hours Numeric vs. Depression
+        There’s no consistent linear pattern as both orange points in both low and high sleep durations.
+This could mean that sleep duration alone doesn’t explain depression risk — maybe sleep quality or sleep consistency would be more important, but those aren’t in the dataset.

+    In conclusion, work pressure, job satisfaction, sleep duration, and work or study Hours are all correlated to some extent to potentially lead to depression.
+Therefore, the sample dataset serves a valid tool for our anlysis.

-[EDA] 接着
+[EDA]
-work/study hours ANNOVA test
+logistic regression test [continue] work/study hours ANNOVA test
-Sleep duration Annova

-ALso: fix scatterplot matrix